 In order to know whether or not you have been compromised, you will need to deploy security monitoring (also referred to as an intrusion detection system or IDS), which consists of a security information and event system (SIEM) and sensors (or agents).
 A SIEM is the first required component for your threat monitoring solution.
 IDS sensors are required to detect active attacks over the network.
 If an attack is detected, a red target animation will display over the asset being attacked.
 This does not necessarily mean the asset is compromised, however.
 To determine that, you'll need to perform threat hunting on the asset or install endpoint protection, which includes a host-based intrusion detection system (HIDS).
+Additionally, IDS devices might also detect reverse shell callback from compromised devices that have reverse shells installed, marking them as compromised.
 When you detect a compromised asset, it will turn red and display a skull icon.